rapidwebltd/php-simple-google-maps-api/README.md

 Creating the SimpleGoogleMaps Object can be done in one of two ways.

-The first way is to pass through just the api key that you are provided upon registering for the google maps api.
+The first way is to pass through just the API key that you are provided upon registering for the Google Maps API.

 ```php